For A Good Time On The ‘Tubes Boing Boing Edition/Self Aggrandizement Alert

 I’ll leave it there to give this post a chance to catch eyeballs before we go live.
 Stop by if you’ve inclination and a moment.

-Image: Vincent van Gogh, Vegetable gardens and the Moulin de Blute-Fin on Montmartre, 1887.Explore posts in the same categories: climate, energy, Environment, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+Image: Vincent van Gogh, Vegetable gardens and the Moulin de Blute-Fin on Montmartre, 1887.climate, energy, Environment, Self-aggrandizement comment below, or link to this permanent URL from your own site.